OpenFreeEnergy/IndustryBenchmarks2024/industry_benchmarks/input_structures/prepared_structures/fragments/jak2_set1/PREPARATION_DETAILS.md

 The PTR modifications were using 3D Builder component of Maestro.
 4. The NME capping group was called NMA by Maestro, but was renamed to NME using vi.
+5. Alternate conformations exist for resid CYS 917, CYS 961, VAL 916,
+ILE 982, ARG 1117.
+The conformation with the highest population was taken.
+In each case this was conformer A.

 Ligand preparation: